 In ACTIVE state, the PDP context for the PDP address in use is activated in MS, SGSN and GGSN.
 The PDP context contains mapping and routeing information for transferring PDP PDUs for that particular PDP address between MS and GGSN.
-The PDP state ACTIVE is permitted only when the mobility management state of the subscriber is STANDBY, or-READY, PMM-IDLE, or PMM-CONNECTED.
-The Iu interface radio access bearer may or may not be established when there is a PDP context in ACTIVE state.
+The PDP state ACTIVE is permitted only when the mobility management state of the subscriber is STANDBY or READY.